dyerlab/DLabMatrix/README.md

 ---

-This package defines the following two objects:
+This package defines the following objects:

 - <a href="#Vector">Vector</a> A `Double` vector object representing a single numerical vector.
 - <a href="#Matrix">Matrix</a> A 2-dimensional matrix object that holds `Double` types.
 - <a href="#RangeEnum">Random Range Enumerator</a> A quick enumerator to define the range of random numbers to estimate.
+- <a href="#Graph">Graph</a> A graph-theoretic structure for network analysis.

 This package defines the following general functions: